 SYSTEM OVERVIEW

 60 Seconds is a web-based application used for recording short, daily audio segments, and will be available for desktop/laptop computers via a web browser.
-A user will record daily audio segments, the maximum sum of recording time is 60 seconds.
-Their daily recording time is ‘pooled’ similar to ‘swipes’ on Tinder.
+A user will record a daily audio segment, the maximum length of recording time is 60 seconds.
 Once the user exceeds a total recording time sum of 60 seconds for that day, they will be unable to record more content.
-A user WILL be able to record multiple segments a day, so long as the sum of their playtime does not exceed 60 seconds.

-For example, in a single day, Johnny records a 10 second, and two 20 second segments.
-The sum of content for the day is 50 seconds.
-If Johnny records another audio segment, it cannot exceed 10 seconds, or his limit will have been reached for that day.
-Once a limit is reached, the user must wait 24 hours to record more content.
+Once a limit is reached, the user must wait unti the next calendar day to record more content.

 Once audio segments are recorded, they’ll be available for the user to review prior to uploading (similar to Snapchat’s review of photo/video before sending).
-While users review their audio segment, they will be able to add a description, tags, dates, and/or pictures as well as a transcript of what is said during the recording.
+While users review their audio segment, they will be able to add, tags, as well as a transcript of what is said during the recording.
 When the user uploads their audio segment, this additional data will be included, is indexed and associated with the user, and then stored in a database.

 As a web application, the implementation of this project will involve React, a JavaScript-based front-end framework, in addition to Node, a back-end JavaScript runtime environment.
-The application will utilize the Microsoft Azure cloud for hosting these services.
+The application will utilize the AWS cloud for hosting these services.

 User interaction within the app will revolve around an interactive in-app calendar.
 This is where the user’s daily recordings will be housed, acting as the user’s ‘dashboard’.
 The in-app calendar will appear on the screen, and the user can interact with it.

 On the in-app calendar, the current month will appear when the user first opens the web app.
 The user can navigate through months clicking the left or right arrows on the web application.
 Individual days can be tapped/clicked, bringing up that day’s screen, which will contain the audio segment(s) recorded that day by the user.
-Each audio segment can be played, in addition to a transcript will be available on screen, powered by Microsoft Azure’s Speech to text service.
+Each audio segment can be played, in addition to a transcript will be available on screen, powered by JavaScript Web Speech API.
 The calendar day will also display any additional information provided by the user, such as tags or descriptions.

 Users can tag recordings at time of creation with default tags or user-defined keywords.
 Date, time, and location of the recording will be available as default tags.
 Users can also tag audio recordings by length, specifying whether they are short or long.

-In order to find a specific recording, a searching mechanism will be available via a search bar and search button.
+To find a specific recording, a searching mechanism will be available via a search bar and search button.
 Users can search for recordings based on their created tags, providing easy access to user-defined recording labels.
 In addition, each audio recording will be available for download as an MP3 file and shared at the user’s discretion.

 System Block Diagram